Harlow is 70

 Polish street artist YOLA (Jola Kudela) creates beautiful murals, claiming public space to celebrate the diversity of communities around the world.
 Her work recreates old masters, with locally based people taking the place of those in the paintings.
 The Harlow Playhouse back wall and St Paul's Church are now covered in large murals.
 The project also celebrates Harlow’s 70th Birthday, with the final artwork revealed at Essex Book Festival’s Meet the Neighbours day in Harlow Library on 18 March.

-Design the next Harlow Playhouse brochure and win £70!
-As part of Harlow is 70 celebrations Harlow Playhouse is holding a competition to design the next brochure cover.
-Closing date: 8 April 2017.
-More information and design templates
+As part of Harlow is 70 celebrations Harlow Playhouse held a competition to design the next brochure cover.
+The new design will be available from summer 2017.
+More on Harlow Playhouse